Baton Rouge National Cemetery

 Honoring history and our veterans

 Manning, APC worked with the Department of Veterans Affairs in its mission to create and maintain lasting memorials which invoke a sense of honor and dignity for our Nation's veterans.
 Our architect and landscape architect team documented the cemetery’s existing conditions, which included the perimeter brick wall.
-The cemetery was used to bury union soldiers during the Civil War and was designated a national cemetery in 1867.
+The cemetery was used to bury Union soldiers during the Civil War and was designated a national cemetery in 1867.
+In 1997 it was added to the National Register of Historic Places.
 The original wood fence was replaced with a brick wall in 1878.
 After carefully documenting the entire site, Manning prepared the construction documents to restore the cemetery, honoring its history and our veterans.